 Cabling is one of the more complicated areas of learning the basics of networking because there are so many options to choose from.
 Each have their own advantages and disadvantages.

 Networking cables can be hard to choose from.
-Cabling is one of the more complicated areas of learning the basics of networking because there are so many options to choose from.
+Cabling is one of the more complicated areas when learning the basics of networking because there are so many options to choose from.
 Each have their own advantages and disadvantages.
 We’ve talked about the benefits of fiber optic cabling, but there are many other options, and one of those options is coaxial cabling.
 It’s important to know everything about your cabling choices so you can make the right, informed choice for your business.
 Read on to find out the differences between coaxial and fiber optic cabling.

 Coaxial Cabling